j2store/userguide/new_currency.md

 * Decimal Places

     This indicates the number of decimal places after the '.' in the currency value.
 Usually, decimal places are 2.

+* Decimal Separator

+    By default, a period or dot(.), serves the purpose of a decimal separator accross the globe.
+Some countries may also use comma(,) as separator.
+In any of the case, based on the separator only, the price entered in product page will be processed for checkout and payment procedure.